nekotogd/diffraction_grating_calculator/README.md

 Simple Python Program that solves values for the diffraction grating formula

 <h1>Where is the file?</h1>
-See the Green button in the top right that says "Code"?
+See the right side of the page?

-Hit that and then download as zip (this is process known as cloning the repository btw)
+Theres a part there called "Releases"

+Go to that link and download "diffraction_grating_calculator.exe"

-Now extract the zip file
+Then simply run the file

-Head to the the "dist" folder

-Run "diffraction_grating_calculator.exe"

 <h1>Usage:</h1>